lPen88/tesi/tesi.md

 ## 2.5 Plant leaf Detection and Classification

 This model has been trained using YOLOv8 to detect and classify plant leaves.
-Unfortunately, YOLOv8 offers no sort of documentation on it's inner workings so i don't know jack shit about it lol.
+YOLOv8 is a computer vision model architecture developed by Ultralytics, which allows to train models at performing detection and classification on images and video feeds.

 ## 2.6 Plant Disease Detection Project